openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - "Domains": a high-level container for projects and users
 - "Groups": a container representing a collection of users
 - "Policies": a centralized repository for policy engine rule sets
+- "Attribute Set Mappings": A container representing a mapping between internal (OpenStack) assigned user attributes and external (organization) assigned user attributes.
+Internal attributes are used by OpenStack services to assign privileges/permissions to users.
+(Note that Groups are external attributes from the attribute mapping perspective.)
 - "Credentials": generic credential storage per user (e.g. EC2, PKI, SSH, etc)
 - Roles can be granted at either the domain or project level
 - Retrieving your list of projects (previously `GET /tenants`) is now